Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 Module:  Series400Consumer421
 ---------------------------

+Series400Consumer421-DirectWrite-001
+    Alters consumer such that Channel_1 added configuration for DirectWrite .addUInt( "DirectWrite", 1 ).
+    Note: to display the writeFlags parameter in rsslWrite/rsslWriteEx use eta-rsslWrite-001

 Series400Consumer421-PConfig-001
     Alters consumer such that Channel_1 added configuration for CompressionThreshold and alter value for InterfaceName to consumerInterface,